 Worse still, I couldn’t remove the bad plugin via the WordPress Dashboard because it wouldn’t load either!
 My heart sunk because I just knew I had broken my blog for good.

-As a total newbie, the only thing I knew to do was contact my web host (Hostgator) and ask them to restore my blog from a backup.
+As a total newbie, the only thing I knew to do was contact my web hosting company and ask them to restore my blog from a backup.
 They did, and my blog was back up and running in less than an hour.

 I learned a valuable lesson that day.
 WordPress is a finicky platform, and the least little thing that goes wrong can give you that dreaded white screen of doom!

-As I learned more about the way WordPress works, I came to realize that most issues that rear their ugly heads are actually minor and can be easily fixed.
-Luckily, that applies to those times when a bad plugin takes down your blog.
+As I learned more about how WordPress works, I came to realize that most issues that rear their ugly heads are actually minor and can be easily fixed.
+Luckily, that usually applies when a bad plugin takes down your blog.

 In most instances, you can quickly get a broken blog back up and running by simply deleting the bad plugin from the Plugins section of the Dashboard.